A Medicare Part D PDP is a stand-alone Medicare Part D prescription drug plan that provides

 Every Medicare Part D or Medicare Advantage plan is a little different with different premiums, initial deductibles, drug coverage (plans do not cover the same drugs), and cost-sharing (what you pay for your drugs).
 For more information, please see our popular Frequently Asked Question, "What is a Medicare Part D plan?" found at:

-How to choose a Medicare Part D PDP?
+Question: How to choose a Medicare Part D PDP?

 In general, you want a Medicare Part D plan that provides the most economical drug coverage at the pharmacies you usually visit.
 To learn more:

-(1) What PDPs are available to you?
+(1) Which PDPs are available to you?

 You can begin by reviewing the Medicare plans that are available in your area (see our Medicare Part D Plan Finder at

-https://PDP-Finder.com - you can
+PDP-Finder.com - you can

 click here for an overview of our PDP Finder or just choose your state to get started).
 You will see that each stand-alone Medicare Part D PDP provides unique coverage with different monthly premiums, deductibles, coverage cost, and drug coverage.